arxyzan/flask-docker-opencv-nginx/README.md

 docker-compose up
 ```

 It might take a while to download required docker images and then it will run the containers and you and other users in the local network can access the page on any device.
-Just type the local IP address in the browser and that's it!
+Just type the local IP address of your machine in the browser and that's it!